 - The animation for the skeletons that came to life is a bit questionable as it is not up to par with the show’s animation.

-Bleach: Thousand-Year Blood War season 1 episode 6
+Bleach: Thousand-Year Blood War part 1 episode 6

 Director: Ema Saitō